-- 3. In the search bar in the top right-hand corner of the Software Center, type gdebi. - 4.
-Select GDebi Package Installer (gdebi) (which should be the first result), and then click the Install button.
+- 2. In the search bar in the top right-hand corner of the Software Center, type gdebi. - 3.
+Select GDebi Package Installer (gdebi) (which should be the first result), and then click the Install button (if it is not already installed).